This post is the Ultimate Gift Guide for 10 to 13 year old boys! We’ve got more than 35 gift ideas to help you get your shopping done.

 Pocketknife or Multi-Tool – Obviously this is something where you have to know your child and make a decision about what age is best to own a pocketknife.
-We gave Aidan one when he turned 10, and we have not had any problems with it.
+All of our boys have been allowed to get one at age 10.

 Aidan’s first pocketknife was this Victorinox Swiss Army Classic.
 He loooooooves whipping out the scissors to cut tags off items when we’re out, and opening packages for me with the knife!
 Basically, any excuse to use it is great.
 Older kids may want to move up to a larger Leatherman Multi-Tool.
 You can get a nylon sheath for the Leatherman, which would be useful.

 If your son is past the age of losing or breaking things (sigh), he might enjoy owning a quality watch.
 This Timex Expedition Watch is pretty cool, and a good size for kids this age.